omundy/learn-computers/topics/documentation.md

 <div class="twocolumn">
 <div class="col">

-You completed your final project and turned it in.
+- You completed your project and turned it in.
 The last thing you want to do right now is think about it.

-Six months later, you are in a job interview and they ask to see your work.
+- Six months later, you are in a job interview and someone asks to see examples of your work.

-The problem is, you've slept since then, nothing is live anymore, and you didn't document it.
+- The problem is, you've slept since then, nothing is live anymore, and you didn't document it.

 </div>